 How much does assisted living cost per month in Michigan?

-Is Michigan near the national average for assisted living costs?
+Is Michigan below the national average for assisted living?

+Yes.
 Most communities implement annual rate increases between 3% and 7%.
+Ann Arbor and Detroit area communities may experience increases at the higher end of this range.

 Methodology